Etna, or Why I’m a Lava Lout – Part 1 of 2

-It’s how the Earth was made.
 At 3,343 metres (10,968 feet), Mount Etna (Mongibello) spits, snarls and smokes.
 All around is ash, black as death.
-Above us, the summit has four active craters, caked with yellow sulphur.
-Etna erupts almost continuously.
-As we climb to 3,050 metres, it’s considered too dangerous to ascend further.
+Above us, the summit has four active craters caked with yellow sulphur.
+Etna erupts almost continuously, and as we climb to 3,050 metres, it’s too dangerous to ascend further.

-Downwind, the air is filled with the stench of sulphur.
-It’s noisy too; hissing, explosions, rumbles, the fall of pumice and the pattering of ash.
+Downwind, the air fills with the stench of sulphur.
+It’s noisy, too; hissing, explosions, rumbles, the fall of pumice and the pattering of ash.

 But oh, the views!
-The Ionian Sea and beautiful Taormina sparkle a few kilometres to the east, while 1,500 metres below is base camp, Piano Provenzana.
-It contains the wreckage of old ski-tows and buildings engulfed by lava and ash.
-Far below in a blue haze lay the vineyards, garlanding the lower slopes.
+The Ionian Sea and beautiful Taormina sparkle a few kilometres to the east, while 1,500 metres below is the base camp, Piano Provenzana.
+It contains the wreckage of old ski tows and buildings engulfed by lava and ash.
+In a blue haze, the vineyards lay below, garlanding the lower slopes.

 Under the Volcano

 A little vulcanology is in order.
 Etna is a Stratovolcano.
-It means that its pyromania takes the form of explosions, unstoppable lava effusions and deadly pyroclastic flows.
+Hence Etna’s pyromania creates explosions, unstoppable lava, ash clouds and pyroclastic flows.
 Now half a million years old, Etna has grown up to become Italy’s largest mountain south of the Alps.

 Etna shapeshifts constantly.
 There are over 300 easily visible rips, craters and vents.
-The eastern flank contains the immense chasm of the Valle de Bove, a collapsed caldera.
-Earthquakes and tremors are frequent and her height changes with each new eruption.
+The eastern flank contains the immense chasm of the Valle del Bove, a collapsed caldera.
+Earthquakes and tremors are frequent, and her height changes with each new eruption.

-Eruptions aren’t just at the top either.
-New vents open up frequently on the lower flanks, and it is these that pose the most danger.
+Eruptions aren’t just at the top, either.
+New vents open up frequently on the lower flanks, which pose the most danger.
 Already in this short century, they have threatened entire communities.
 Throughout history, Etna has overwhelmed towns and villages.
 Indeed, the UN classes Etna as one of the 16 volcanoes posing the most risk to life and property.
-Here’s a spectacular YouTube video of some recent minor events.

 Etna, bringer of life

 Nevertheless, as well as a destroyer, Etna gives life.
 Incredibly fertile soils form quickly from the lava and ash.
 Plants colonise quickly.
 Only the very top of Etna is a desert.
-Below 2,000 metres, there are thick stands of chestnut, larch, beech and oak.
+Below 2,000 metres are thick chestnut, larch, beech and oak stands.
 This vast area has been a National Park since 1987.
 Hence there is no logging or hunting.

-Meanwhile, the oldest tree in Europe, a sweet chestnut nearly 4,000 years old, still thrives at Sant’ Alfio.
+Meanwhile, the oldest European tree, a sweet chestnut nearly 4,000 years old, still thrives at Sant’ Alfio.
 Called Il Castagno dei Cento Cavalli, or the Hundred-Horse Chestnut, it’s seen enormous destruction.
-It has endured, a symbol of resistance.
+Yet, it has endured, a symbol of resistance.

 The soil and climate bless Etna with produce.
-Almonds, hazelnuts, walnuts and sweet chestnut are abundant.
+Almonds, hazelnuts, walnuts and sweet chestnuts are abundant.
 Around Bronte are red pistachios.
-Figs, apple and pear orchards, groves of citrus, olive and the ubiquitous prickly pear abound.
+Figs, apple and pear orchards, citrus groves, olive and the ubiquitous prickly pear abound.
 The juiciest peaches are from Mojo Alcantara, while honey is a speciality of Zefferana.
-Tap water, naturally filtered by the lava, is delicious; it comes laden with volcanicity.
+Tap water, naturally filtered by the lava, is delicious; it comes with volcanicity.
 And then there are the vines.

 Etna’s wine history

 The Ancient Greeks made wine on Etna, though wine-making dates back much further.
-The Romans extended the vineyards; then this was continued by a variety of subsequent invaders.
+The Romans extended the vineyards, which were continued afterwards by various subsequent invaders.
 So it goes.

-Etna was the largest area under vine in Sicily by 1890, capitalising on Mediterranean export markets when Phylloxera devastated France.
+Etna was Sicily’s most significant area under vine by 1890, capitalising on Mediterranean export markets when Phylloxera devastated France.
 But then it was Etna’s turn to suffer.
-The inexorable spread of Phylloxera reached Etna ten years later.
+The relentless spread of Phylloxera reached Etna ten years later.
 In the ensuing crisis, vineyards became abandoned, and exports collapsed, though a few vines remained unscathed.
-More catastrophes followed, such as Etna’s eruptions of 1928, 1949 and 1971, two World Wars and mass emigration.
+More catastrophes followed, such as Etna’s eruptions of 1928, 1949 and 1971, with two World Wars and mass emigration.

-The abandoned burnt-blackened terraces and lava engulfed buildings are easily visible today.
-These alternate with the glinting wires that denote newer vineyards.
+The abandoned burnt-blackened terraces and lava-engulfed buildings are readily visible today while glinting wires denote newer vineyards.
 Ruinous farm buildings and the occasional handsome Villa dot the landscape.
-Heroically built stone walls mark the field boundaries.
+Heroically built lava-stone walls mark the field boundaries.
 In between, heaps of volcanic stones called turritti allow the passage of a plough.

-In the oldest vineyards are field blends, where different varieties coexist together, an ancient practice.
+Field blends are in the oldest vineyards, where different varieties coexist, an ancient practice.
 Plots that predate the arrival of Phylloxera survive, with remnants of 150-year-old gnarled vines.
 The evil insect can’t reproduce as well in these black ash soils.

 Modern vineyards wire train the vines in rows and are big enough to accommodate small tractors.
-However, albarello bush vines produce the best quality grapes, though this is labour intensive and costly.
+However, although this is labour-intensive and costly, traditional albarello bush vines produce the best quality grapes – the bushes get more exposure to the sun and, being trained low, also benefit from the warmth of the soil at night.

 It was Etna that received Sicily’s first DOC in 1968.
 It restored some credibility to the region.
-But, as was often the case, the criteria used enshrined traditional practice and administrative convenience rather than encouraging excellence.
-Perhaps updating the rules is overdue.
-At least the grapes allowed by the DOC are all indigenous to Etna.
+But, as was often the case, the criteria enshrined traditional practice and administrative convenience rather than encouraging excellence.
+The grapes allowed by the DOC must either be indigenous to Etna or at least Sicilian.

 White: Etna Bianco

 Carricante (min.
 60%).
 Catarratto (sub-varieties Comune or the better quality Lucido), max.
 40%.
-Trebbiano and the rare Minnella Bianca are also allowed up to 15%
+Trebbiano, Minnella Bianca and other Sicilian white varieties are also allowed up to 15%

 White: Etna Bianco Superiore